SalesforceIndiana University

 Context

-interaction patterns
+Interaction patterns

 The decisions that shaped how Galileo thinks with students

 Galileo had a lot of moving parts.
-Course discovery, shortlisting, scheduling and trajectory planning all had to work as a connected system, not a collection of screens.
+Course discovery, shortlisting, scheduling and trajectory planning all had to work as a connected system.
+The decisions that mattered most were about restraint: what to show, what to hide, when to let AI speak and when to stay out of the way.

 High-impact decisions over time